seanox/aspect-js/README.md

 </p>

 # Description
-Influenced by the good experiences from JSF (JavaServer Faces) with regard to function and an easy integration into the markup, arose a similar client-side application runtime.
+Seanox aspect-js is a browser-native application runtime for implementing Single-Page Applications (SPAs) and Micro-Frontends.
+It builds upon standard browser technologies such as HTML, JavaScript and the DOM, extending them with declarative application concepts including expression language, declarative attributes, reactive rendering, component-based composition, view-model binding, routing, events, interceptors and modular resources.

+The project originated from the idea of transferring concepts from JavaServer Faces (JSF) to browser-based applications.
+Declarative markup, expression language, component structures and the connection between views and models served as the initial concepts.
+Later, ideas from microservices were adopted to support modular frontend applications composed from independently organized resources at runtime.

 The separation of web applications into frontend and backend, together with browser-based applications and distributed services, changed the structure of client-side applications.
-Seanox aspect-js investigates the application of concepts derived from JavaServer Faces (JSF) and microservices to browser-based applications, including declarative markup, component structures, view-model binding and modular resources.

-Seanox aspect-js focuses on a minimalist approach to implementing Single-Page Applications (SPAs) and Micro-Frontends.
-This application runtime extends the declarative nature of HTML with expression language, reactive rendering, additional declarative attributes, Model-View-Controller (MVC), view-model binding, events, interceptors, resource bundles, an immutable XML data source, an integrated test environment, and more.
+Seanox aspect-js applies these concepts to browser-based applications while preserving HTML as the primary declarative language and JavaScript as the application language.

 __Recommendations for UI frameworks:__
 - https://bulma.io/